danieldg/rwaybar/doc/config.md

 `text-outline-alpha` | `0.5` | Opacity of the outline
 `text-outline-width` | `2.0` | Width of the outline (in pixels) `valign` | `20%` | Vertical alignment (of text)

+### Alternative fonts

+The `font-list` property of a `[global]` block can contain a list of fonts to try if the stated font does not contain a glyph for a character.
+This is usually required to display emojis, symbols, and non-latin scripts.

 ## Actions